 If a student's academic progress or behaviour falls below satisfactory and is of significant concern, he/she may be placed on a behaviour or probationary contract.
-The behaviour or probationary contract itemises specific areas of concern, sets expectations, and places the student's continued enrolment on a conditional basis.
+The behaviour or probationary contract itemises specific areas of concern, sets expectations, and places the student's continued enrolment on a conditional basis with a probation contract.
 Failure to meet the conditions of the contract could ultimately result in a student being asked to leave the school.